OpenC3/cosmos/docs.openc3.com/docs/guides/custom-widgets.md

 title: Custom Widgets
 ---

 COSMOS allows you to build custom widgets which can be deployed with your [plugin](../configuration/plugins.md) and used in [Telemetry Viewer](../tools/tlm-viewer.md).
 Building custom widgets can utilitize any javascript frameworks but since COSMOS is written with Vue.js, we will use that framework in this tutorial.
+Please see the [Widget Generator](../getting-started/generators#widget-generator) guide for information about generating the scaffolding for a custom widget.

 ## Custom Widgets